 About Melanie Horner

-Melanie Horner has been playing with clay since childhood when at the tender age of 5, she wrote to Father Christmas to ask for a potters wheel!
-She would always be found playing in the mud outside, getting as dirty as possible.
-Whilst at secondary school, she was lucky enough to learn the skill of throwing on a potters wheel and a passion for this developed at age twelve.
+Melanie has been playing with clay since childhood when at the tender age of 5, she wrote to Father Christmas to ask for a potters wheel!
+She would always be found playing in the mud outside as a child.
+Whilst at secondary school, she was lucky enough to learn the skill of throwing on a potters wheel and her passion for clay developed at age 12.

-Since moving to Canada from England in 2011, Melanie has decided to pursue her passion for pottery and set up Firing Time.
-The name emerged from capturing a moment in time – be it a child’s hand or foot impression or a personalized clock.
-Melanie has always enjoyed making clocks and various friends and family have received these as wedding gifts over the years.
-She loves to have fun creating different designs and enjoys bringing a smile to someone’s face when they see a clock they like!
+After moving to Canada from England in 2011, Melanie decided to pursue her passion for pottery and set up Firing Time.
+She has always enjoyed making clocks and she loves to have fun creating different designs that bring a smile to a face!
+Her sense of humour shows through in her work.

-Over the passage of time, Melanie has delighted in sharing her knowledge and skills with friends and their children and in doing so, hopes to spark an interest in this ancient but magical skill.
+Over the passage of time, Melanie has delighted in sharing her knowledge and skills with others and in doing so hopes to spark an interest in this ancient but magical skill.

 Melanie’s TV debut was through a Gift of Art.
 She was also featured on Durham Now in January 2015 demonstrating how to make a clock.

 I mostly work in white low fire earthenware clay.
 I made this decision because firstly I like the white background of the clay and secondly, I am cognizant of leaving as small a carbon footprint on our world as possible and a lot of my decorative work like clocks doesn’t need to be high fired.
 More recently, I have switched to a white stoneware clay to make functional wares such as mugs and bowls.
 The stoneware glazes give a different quality to the pieces and I am enjoying experimenting with this.